Robert Celedon-Scott

 About

-Since 2022, I’ve taught music to incarcerated youth in a maximum-security juvenile facility.
-Through reflection, reframing, and conversation, I aim to promote agency and resilience.
-Whether sitting with the vibration of a guitar string or the weight of a single word, I know intentional creative practice teaches us to stay in the room with our own lives.
+Since 2022, I’ve taught music to incarcerated youth in a maximum-security facility.
+Through reflection and conversation, I make space for agency and resilience to emerge.
+Whether sitting with the vibration of a guitar string or the weight of a single word, intentional creative practice can teach us to stay in the room with our own lives.

-Community is central to my work.
-Collaborations with organizations and ensembles such as RVA Baroque, Classical Revolution, the RAIC improvisation collective and kroncong group Rumput, and with artists including Peni Candra Rini, Anna Koch, Kevin Zetina, Vicky Chow and Carrie Frey, reflect my commitment to shared creative inquiry across forms, genres and traditions.
+Community is central to the work.
+Collaborations with RVA Baroque, Classical Revolution, Rumput, and the RAIC improvisation collective, as well as artists including Peni Candra Rini, Anna Koch, Kevin Zetina, Vicky Chow, and Carrie Frey, reflect my commitment to shared creative inquiry across forms and traditions.

 I live in a small house near Maymont Park with one unfriendly cat, one friendly cat, my partner, and our two human children.